flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 [**Images of different TA icons on ND Here**]

 Once a TA is triggered the AP/FD TCAS will arm itself to notify the crew (alongside other visual cues noted above).
-This ensures that if the intruder would turn into a threat that triggers an RA the system is ready.
+This ensures that if the intruder would turn into a threat that would trigger an RA the system is ready to act.

 ### Resolution Advisory